 There aren’t any official reports on the general increase of injuries caused by electric scooters on a grand scale, but doctors and emergency room employees everywhere have reported a dramatic increase in scooter-related injuries.
 Most electric scooters are capable of traveling up to around 20 mph, which is by far enough speed to cause serious injuries when an accident occurs.

-There are a lot of inherent risks involved with electric scooters for riders, other pedestrians and drivers out on the road.
+Similar to motorcycle accidents, there are a lot of inherent risks involved with electric scooters for riders, other pedestrians and drivers out on the road.
 The most noticeable risk involved with electric scooters is the fact that they are small and relatively quiet, which makes it more difficult for other car drivers to see and hear nearby riders.

 The scooters also have very small wheels, which makes them much less stable than a bicycle.
 Any type of small bump in the road can cause a scooter to be thrown off its course and make the rider lose their balance and fall.